Tropical Storm Gamma (2005): Meteorological history

 Tropical Storm Gamma originated out of a tropical wave that moved off the western coast of Africa on November 3.
-For a late-season tropical wave, the system kept an unusually high amount of convection as it trekked across the Atlantic Ocean.
-The National Hurricane Center (NHC) began to actively track the wave when it was located about 100 mi off the coast of Barbados.
-The low pressure area changed little during November 13, producing locally heavy rains in the Caribbean Islands, but not developing.
-However upper-level shearing winds abated, making conditions conducive for tropical development, and by November 14 the system had formed Tropical Depression Twenty-Seven.
+For a late-season tropical wave, the system maintained an unusually high amount of convection as it trekked across the Atlantic Ocean.
+The National Hurricane Center (NHC) began to actively track the wave on November 13, when it was located about 100 mi off the coast of Barbados.
+That day, a low-pressure area formed along the axis of the wave, with moderate easterly wind shear initially keeping convection displaced well to the east.
+However, wind shear soon abated, making conditions conducive for tropical development.
+Early on November 14, radar imagery from Martinique indicated that rainbands formed near and just east of the low-level circulation.
+Consequently, Tropical Depression Twenty-Seven developed at 00:00 UTC over the far eastern Caribbean Sea about 55 mi west of Saint Vincent.